department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/discovery-SEP-2019/research-plan.md

 ## Participants
 - 6-8 Veterans
 - Must have one of the following accounts: DSLogon, My HealtheVet, or ID.me
-- Must have filed a disability claim or an appeal
+- Must have filed a disability claim or appealed a disability decision

 ## Recruitment
 We will work with Perigean for recruiting.